 Why is it questionable?
 Because as far as I can tell, the author has no special insight or information that allows her to draw this conclusion.
 In fact, it runs against the readily available information about Christian that points to mental illness and possible brain damage as the probable cause of his violent speech, writing, and behavior.

-The facts are these: Jeremy Joseph Christian has a violent criminal history going back to 2002, when he robbed a convenience, assaulting and chaining its owner in the process.
-Christian claimed to police that he did this because the store did not sell winning lottery tickets.
+The facts are these: Jeremy Joseph Christian has a violent criminal history going back to 2002, when he robbed a convenience store, assaulting and chaining its owner in the process.
+Christian explained to police that he did this because the store did not sell winning lottery tickets.

-Christian’s mother has claimed that he might have mental health issues, and this story from local media suggests that this, as well as brain damage caused by a head injury, may well be the case.
+Christian’s mother states that he might have mental health issues, and a story from local media suggests that this, as well as brain damage caused by a head injury, may well be the case.
 Christian appears to be homeless and jobless.
 A right-wing leader describes him as a nuisance, despite Christian’s enthusiastic presence at the recent “free speech” rally.
 During a recent court appearance, Christian shouted about patriotism and free speech.

 My guess, and it is only a guess, is that Christian has a lot more in common with Angry Guy than either Bernie Sanders or Steve Bannon.
 Occam’s razor points to mental illness and/or brain damage as being the primary motivator for Christian’s beliefs and behavior.
 Without evidence to support that Christian’s “politics” were the result of sustained thought and active engagement, assigning him (and his horrific crime) to a particular political wing is disingenuous, particularly if the person doing the assigning has a political axe to grind.